 Traffic densities soared and Sussex Ring became something of an accident blackspot until a roundabout was installed there in 1994.
 Uncongested suburban roads developed into main thoroughfares.
 Rush-hour traffic congestion emerged.

 Like most of London, the suburb gradually acquired a cosmopolitan character.
 Owner -occupier properties became rented with the resultant lack of deference for the area rendered by short-term residents and remote landlords.

-There are now 861 properties in the Suburb and since those early years, very few new houses have been built.
+Initially 861 properties were constructed in the Suburb and since those early years, tgheree additional new houses have been built.
 Nevertheless, new extensions and roof-conversions have enabled the suburb’s population to increase.